- Price: $4900 // 6 NIGHTS / 5 DAYS FISHING

 CHARTER FLIGHTS FROM FT.
 LAUDERDALE

 There is also a charter flight option available from Ft.
 Lauderdale directly to the Mangrove Cay Airport.
 We have worked with Air Flight Charter service for many years.
-They provide excellent service, well maintained Cessna 402 aircraft, and offer up the quickest way to travel to Mangrove Cay.
-Please inquire for details.
+They provide excellent service, well maintained Cessna 402 aircraft, and offer up the quickest way to travel to Mangrove Cay – a direct one-hour flight to Mangrove Cay Club from Ft.
+Lauderdale International.

 Travel to Ft.
 Lauderdale, FL.
 Upon arrival at Ft.
 Lauderdale, you will take a charter flight directly to Mangrove Cay.
-(Commercial Flights are available from Nassau with Flamingo Air, however for convenience we recommend the charter flight option if the group is large enough to allow this economically).
-If flying commercially into Mangrove Cay, anglers usually must overnight the night before scheduled arrival at the lodge in Nassua on New Providence Island.
+(Commercial flights are available from Nassau with Flamingo Air, however for convenience we recommend the charter flight option if the group is large enough to allow this economically).
+If flying commercially into Mangrove Cay, anglers usually must overnight in Nassua on New Providence Island.
 We suggest and can facilitate all required flight and hotel arrangements for this portion of the trip.
 Mangrove Cay’s air strip is well maintained and approximately 5000 feet and can accommodate private aircraft.

 Upon arrival at the Mangrove Cay Airport, the group is driven five minutes to the lodge in an eight passenger van.
 At the lodge, you will meet Liz Bain, the lodge manager, get situated in your room, and prepare yourself for cocktails, dinner, and the next few days of fishing.